AL333Z/fp-lib-design/fp-lib-design.md

 }
 ```

-- pretty much the same as the former two
+- pretty much the same as the former
 - leveraging `receive(timeout)` and wrapping the blocking operation in `IO.blocking`

 ---